-The things that are usually the most attractive to cats are often the very things that are the most dangerous.
+Things that are usually the most attractive to cats are often the very things that are the most dangerous.
 Cat-proof your home by removing string, ribbon, yarn, rubber bands, plastic milk jug rings, paper clips, pins, needles, dental floss, and anything else that could be ingested.
-All of these items are dangerous, no matter how cute your cat may appear when she's playing with them.
-Avoid or alter any toys that aren't "cat proof" by removing ribbons, feathers, strings, eyes, or other small parts that could be chewed and ingested.
+All of these items are dangerous, no matter how cute your cat may appear when they're playing with them.

+Avoid or alter any toys that aren't cat-proof by removing ribbons, feathers, strings, eyes, or other small parts that could be chewed and ingested.